zpetrov-esu/OS/README.md

 # Queen and Messengers
-Advanced Operating Systems project using C and Promela/SPIN
+Advanced Operating Systems project using Promela/SPIN